bodadaniel/Airflow/README.md

 # Airflow

-Setting up airflow on WSL and test a simple dag with bash operator to update one record in PostgreSQL
+Setting up airflow on WSL and test a simple dag with bash operator to update one record in PostgreSQL.